HenryDayHall/CORSIKA8/COLLABORATION_AGREEMENT.md

 [GUIDELINES](GUIDELINES.md) and comply with these rules, or help to improve them.

-## Definition and role of a "scientific author"
-The scientific authors of the CORSIKA project must be credited in any scientific context, for example in talks, proceedings, posters, journal paper or any other publication or outreach document.
-Scientific authors or contributors are listed in [SCIENTIFIC\_AUTHORS](SCIENTIFIC\_AUTHORS).
-Credit can be given by listing the names explicitly, or by referring to the SCIENTIFIC\_AUTHORS file of a specific CORSIKA release, or to a standard published CORSIKA reference in a refereed journal.
-Individuals are only included as scientific authors if the CORSIKA Projects agrees on it, and any such decision can be revisited, changed or revoked at any time by the CORSIKA Project.
-The list of scientific authors will change with time, reflecting the active group of individuals that actually contribute to a specific state/release of the CORSIKA project.
-For specific scientific publications, the list of scientific authors can also be extended beyond SCIENTIFIC\_AUTHORS by the CORSIKA Project, for example to highlight additional important input on physics, technology or modelling.

 ## Definition and working mode of the CORSIKA Project panel
 The CORSIKA Project panel makes all decisions for the CORSIKA